rogueLogical/sweng837_Ellis_CourseProject/README.md

 The following Design Class diagram is split into multiple views due to the large number of classes.
 #### Overall View
 ![DesignClassDiagram](./images/FP_DesignClassDiagram.png)

+Design patterns Used:
+- GRASP Controller Pattern: Service Layer classes operate as controllers for their respective Use Cases.
+- GRASP Pure Fabrication Pattern and SOLID Single Responsibility Principle: The Request Layer, Service Layer, and Data Management layer classes are all pure fabrications implemented to separate concerns into different classes.
+This way each class only has one reason to change.
+This design choice also embraces the DRY design principle, as it improves code re-use.
+- GRASP Creator Pattern: The Data Management Layer classes embody the Creator pattern for all the Database Entity Layer classes.
+These classes have the ability to connect to the database, and obtain all the information to instantiate new Database Entity Objects, which are then used by the service Layer classes to perform business logic.

 #### User Management View
 ![DesignClassDiagram_User](./images/FP_DesignClassDiagram_UserManagement.png)
 #### TCG Data Management View